frickelangelo/GrabKeyLib/ROADMAP.md

 - IgnoreMode: all pressed keys in this mode will be ignored
 - EchoMode: all pressed keys will be simply redirected to output
 - NormalMode: all pressed keys will be buffered until a specified key is pressed (buffer_length, on_buffer_overflow_handler, on_key_pressed_handler)
-- GrabMode: all pressed keys will be buffered
+- EventMode: subscribtion on keydown events.
+Conceptionally two objects: Filter + Handler.
+Key that is filtered out will be ignored.